new genuary: introducing sophie green | look | i-D

 Who would you most like to collaborate with?

-I love the books that publishers MACK, GOST, Steidl, Hatje Cantz and Kehrer Verlag publish - I want more of my projects to complete in book format and it would be an honour to one day work with more supportive publishers.
-There are certain titles I would love to collaborate with, i-D magazine (ahem!).
-There are a few stylists I would like to work with too - I admire the work of Omaima Salem.
-There are so many talented people out there - the list is endless.
+I love the books that publishers MACK, GOST, Steidl, Hatje Cantz, and Kehrer Verlag publish.
+I want more of my projects to complete in book format and it would be an honor to one day work with more supportive publishers.
+There are certain titles I would love to collaborate with (i-D magazine, ahem!).
+There are a few stylists I would like to work with too; I admire the work of Omaima Salem.
+There are so many talented people out there — the list is endless.

 What are you most excited about for 2017?